Manchester City vs. Arsenal: Kevin De Bruyne inspires Premier League champion to key title race victory over Arsenal - KTVZ

 “We are not going to give up and it’s five games to go in this league and anything can happen.”

-Manchester City will look to continue its form with a trip to London this weekend to take on Fulham, while Arsenal face London rivals Chelsea in its next Premier League outing.
+Manchester City will look to continue its form with a trip to London this weekend to take on Fulham, while Arsenal meets London rivals Chelsea in its next Premier League outing.

 The-CNN-Wire